 Welcome to the second day of our week-long series on creating and sending effective personalized cold emails.
 Today we’ll be covering defining goals and understanding metrics.

 If you missed it, check out our previous post on choosing the right tool for your cold email campaign.
-Throughout the week, we want to hear from you!
-Please email us your questions and share your cold email experiences with us on Twitter.

 Before writing a single word of email copy you need to decide what your goals are for a particular campaign.